-- (1) Insufficient or improper lubricant in steering gear (par.
-1-5). - (2) Excessive back lash between ball nut and pitman shaft sector in straight ahead position or worm thrust bearings adjusted too loose (par.
-7-5).
+(1) Insufficient or improper lubricant in steering gear (par.
+1-1).

+(2) Excessive back lash between ball nut and pitman shaft sector in straight ahead position or worm thrust bearings adjusted too loose (par.
+7-4).
 NOTE: On turns a slight rattle may occur, due to the increased lash between ball nut and sector as gear moves off the center or "high point" position.
-This is normal and lash must not be reduced to eliminate this slight rattle. - (3) Pitman arm loose on shaft. - (4) Excessive looseness in tie rod connections. - (5) Steering gear loose at mounting brackets.
+This is normal and lash must not be reduced to eliminate this slight rattle.

+(3) Pitman arm loose on shaft, tie rod connections loose, or steering gear loose at mounting brackets.